-The effects of plant protection products on the environment and in the users do not only depend on their composition but also on the way they are applicated.
+The effects of plant protection products on the environment and users not only depend on their composition but also on the way they are applicated.

 Modern and well-maintained plant protection equipment can help to prevent the entry of plant protection products into the environment and minimize possible health risks for users and bystanders.
 At European scale, the directive on machinery for pesticide application (2009/127/EC) and the directive on the sustainable use of pesticides (2009/128/EC) have introduced harmonized requirements for the inspection and maintenance of plant protection equipment.
 In Germany, Paragraph 16 of the Plant Protection Act (Pflanzenschutzgesetz - PflSchG) and the Regulation on Plant Protection Equipment (Pflanzenschutz-Geräteverordnung - PflSchGerätV) implement and specify the European regulations.

 New plant protection equipment must fulfil the requirements of the directive 2009/127/EC with regard to its functionality and safety.
 Manufacturers guarantee that these requirements are met by issuing the CE certificate including a declaration of conformity.
 In addition, manufacturers are offered a voluntary and independent testing of their machinery by the Julius Kühn-Institute (see below).